 The sweet, gooey berries were a perfect pairing with the tangy custard and the fluffy, slightly-lemony cake.
 I could dive into a big bowl of this and never come out.

 I found these cute little trifle dishes at Walmart.
 They were only $3-4 a piece (I think).
-You can also use 8-ounce ramekins or small bowls.
+You can also use stemless wine glasses (like the ones below), 8-ounce ramekins or small bowls.
+If you need something disposable for an event, here are some great little plastic parfait cups!
 Clear bowls make for a prettier presentation when it comes to trifles, but honestly… you kind of forget how pretty it is once you take a few bites.

 If you make one of my recipes, be sure to post it on social media and tag me at @perrysplate or #perrysplate so I can send you some love!